Azure/azure-powershell/documentation/development-docs/using-config-framework.md

   - The help message or description of the config.
   - It is reused as the help message of the corresponding PowerShell parameter in documents.

-#### Simple Config Definition

-To reduce scaffolding, [`SimpleTypedConfig<TValue>`](https://github.com/Azure/azure-powershell/blob/main/src/Accounts/Authentication/Config/Models/SimpleTypedConfig.cs) was introduced

-If the following circumstances are met, you may simpify the code by creating an instance of [`SimpleTypedConfig<TValue>`](https://github.com/Azure/azure-powershell/blob/main/src/Accounts/Authentication/Config/Models/SimpleTypedConfig.cs) instead of defining your own type:
-- The config does not support environment variables, or it is connected to **one single** environment variable and it does not require special logic to parse the value.
-- No special validation logic.